meeque/tls-playground/acme/README.md

 If you want to run the TP CLI on a different host, or if port 80 is already taken, you can still use TP ACME utilities.
 It will just need to do some manual interaction, so watch out for the `--manual` flag in the sections below.

+TODO Explain that TP uses a custom certbot config and data directory within TP iself and does not touch /etc

 ### Initializing ACME Utilities

 Before using the TP ACME utilities, you will have to initialize them by running the `init` command.